arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/0-Introduction.md

     ![The Cloud Shell dropdown.
 The user has selected **PowerShell**.](../Images/0-PowerShell.png)

-1. Run the following commands to set up the parameters and configuration settings for the Contoso virtual machine and its associated resources.
-Replace *\<your-subscription-id\*> with the subscription ID you noted previously.
-You should also change the *location* variable to match your nearest Azure region.
+1. Run the commands shown below to create the managed disk used by the virtual machine that will be used to run Cloudera.
+The script creates the managed disk from a pre-created image.
+Replace *\<your-subscription-id\>* with the subscription ID you noted previously, and set *\<SAS\>* to the SAS token for the pre-created image (your instructor will provide this URL).
+You should also change the *location* variable to match your nearest Azure region:

     ```PowerShell
     #Provide the subscription Id
     $subscriptionId = '<your-subscription-id>'

+    #Specify the location for creating resources
+    $location = "East US"

+    #SAS URL of pre-created image
+    $sourceDiskSAS = '<SAS>'

+    $targetRG = 'clouderarg'
+    $targetLocation = $location
+    $targetOS = 'Linux'
+    $osDiskName = 'clouderadisk'
+    $vhdSizeBytes = 68719477248

+    #Create a resource group (clouderarg) for holding the managed disk
+    Select-AzSubscription -SubscriptionId $SubscriptionId
+    New-AzResourceGroup -Name $targetRG -Location $targetLocation

+    # Create the managed disk
+    $targetDiskConfig = New-AzDiskConfig `
+        -SkuName 'Standard_LRS' `
+        -osType 'Linux' `
+        -UploadSizeInBytes $vhdSizeBytes `
+        -Location $targetLocation `
+        -CreateOption 'Upload'

+    $targetDisk = New-AzDisk -ResourceGroupName $targetRG `
+        -DiskName $osDiskName `
+        -Disk $targetDiskConfig

+    $targetDiskSas = Grant-AzDiskAccess -ResourceGroupName $targetRG `
+        -DiskName $osDiskName `
+        -DurationInSecond 86400 -Access 'Write'

+    #Copy the contents of the pre-created disk to the managed disk
+    azcopy copy $sourceDiskSAS $targetDiskSas.AccessSAS `
+        --blob-type PageBlob

+    Revoke-AzDiskAccess -ResourceGroupName $targetRG `
+        -DiskName $osDiskName
+    ```

+    ---

+    **NOTE**

+    The Cloudera virtual machine created in the following steps uses its own managed disk based on a copy of the disk you have just created.
+If you need to rebuild or reset the virtual machine at any point, you can start at the following step.
+You don't need to copy the disk from the SAS URL again.

+    ---

+1. Run the following commands to set up the parameters and configuration settings for the Contoso virtual machine and its associated resources.

+    ```PowerShell
     #Provide the name of your resource group
     $resourceGroupName = 'workshoprg'

-    #Provide the name of the resource group holding the snapshot on which the VM is based
+    #Provide the name of the resource group and name of the the managed disk
+    # on which the VM is based.
+    #These steps assume that the student hasn't modified the values for the
+    # resource group or disk name in the previous step
     $diskResourceGroupName = 'clouderarg'

-    #Specify the location for creating resources
-    $location = "East US"

-    # TBD: THIS WILL HAVE TO BE STORED SOMEWHERE ACCESSIBLE TO STUDENTS
     $sourceDiskName = 'clouderadisk'

     #Provide the name of the OS disk that will be created using the snapshot